Instant Pot Pizza Pasta

 Recipe variations and add-ins:

-• Other sauce: Instead of pizza sauce, use my homemade spaghetti sauce or marinara sauce.
+• Different sauce: Instead of using pizza sauce, try my homemade marinara sauce or spaghetti sauce for a change.

 Serving suggestions: